dmd-program/dmd-300-sp17/writing-project.md

 # Writing project

-1. Find a designer in your interest area
+1. Find an artist, designer, or person of great influence in your creative interest area.
 2. Describe their work
    - Related theory
    - Historical context